French police probe Interpol president Meng Hongwei's disappearance

 "Interpol is aware of media reports in connection with the alleged disappearance of Interpol President Meng Hongwei.
 This is a matter for the relevant authorities in both France and China," Interpol said in a statement.
 "Interpol's General Secretariat headquarters will not comment further."

-CNN is awaiting a response from the prosecutor's office in Lyon, France, where the international crime fighting and police cooperation agency is based.

-French national police and the French Interior Ministry declined to comment on the story.

-CNN has also sought to contact Chinese authorities, but it is a public holiday in China.
+CNN has also sought to contact Chinese authorities, but it is a public holiday.

-Meng, who was formerly China's vice minister for public security and a head of Interpol China, was elected president of Interpol in November 2016.
+Meng, who is China's vice minister for public security and a former head of Interpol China, was elected president of Interpol in November 2016.

+The South China Morning Post, a Hong Kong-based newspaper known for its connections inside the Chinese government, reported that Meng is under investigation in China for unspecified reasons.

+"Meng Hongwei, 64, who is also a vice-minister at China's Ministry of Public Security, was 'taken away' for questioning by discipline authorities 'as soon as he landed in China' last week," the Post reported, citing an unnamed source.

+Although the newspaper report says it's "unclear" what he's being investigated for, Meng's vanishing act bears hallmarks of what happens to senior officials when they are suspected of violating party rules, usually alleged corruption.
-He was the first Chinese official to become Interpol president, Chinese state news agency Xinhua said at the time.

-The secretary-general of Interpol is responsible for the day-to-day running of the organization.
+Meng was the first Chinese official to become Interpol president, Chinese state news agency Xinhua said at the time.
+He oversees the agency's executive committee, which sets overall strategy.
+The secretary-general is responsible for the day-to-day running of the organization.

+This is not the first high-profile disappearance involving a Chinese national to hit the headlines in recent weeks.
+Actress Fan Bingbing mysteriously disappeared from public view in June and has not been seen since.

+On Wednesday, Xinhua reported that she had been fined tens of millions of dollars for tax evasion after she misreported how much money she had received for certain film projects.

 Related Content